rse/vdon-call/README.md

 Constraints
 -----------

-The [underlying VDO.Ninja parameterization](https://github.com/rse/vdon-call/blob/master/index.html#L313) is very opinionated and heavily optimized for a total of 16+1 video streams, to allow one to ingest up to 8 callers with their camera and shared content (screen or window) into the video production and to provide a return feed from the video production back to the callers.
+The [underlying VDO.Ninja parameterization](https://github.com/rse/vdon-call/blob/master/index.html#L368) is very opinionated and heavily optimized for a total of 16+1 video streams, to allow one to ingest up to 8 callers with their camera and shared content (screen or window) into the video production and to provide a return feed from the video production back to the callers.
 The callers can hear but not see each other, except the provided return feed is some sort of multiview and shows the callers.
-This is intentional, as this is not a general video conferencing solution, but just a way to ingest remote callers of a video production.
+This is intentional, as this is not a general video conferencing solution, but a dedicated way to ingest remote video callers of a production.
 Please keep this in mind.

 There are two particular bottlenecks in this approach, which are addressed by the particular VDO.Ninja parameterization: